-It will equip you with transferable skills that will help to prepare you for adult life and your future career.
+You will learn transferable skills that will help to prepare you for your future career (e.g. teamwork, decision making and evaluation)

 What will I study?

 We follow the Edexcel B geography specification.
 This course is divided into three areas of study and is designed to build on the knowledge you have acquired at Key Stage 3.